-The group is exposed to equity securities price risk for available-for-sale financial assets held by the group.
+The group is exposed to equity securities price risk for financial assets at fair value through profit or loss/available-for-sale financial assets held by the group.
 The group is not exposed to commodity price risk.

-The carrying amount of the available-for-sale financial assets and the revaluation reserve (before any further impairment) of the group would increase/decrease by approximately HK\$5.0 million (2017: HK\$7.2 million) if the fair value of the available-for-sale financial assets were to increase/decrease by 10% (2017: 10%).
+The carrying amount of the financial assets at fair value through profit or loss (2018: available-for-sale financial assets) and profit before income tax (2018: revaluation reserve before any further impairment) of the group would increase/decrease by approximately HK\$4.2 million (2018: HK\$5.0 million) if the fair value of the financial assets at fair value through profit or loss (2018: available-for-sale financial assets) were to increase/decrease by 10% (2018: 10%).